Want to hike with new friends?Join a group trip

 Meals: B

-From Galizano you head straight to the coastline and the path follows the cliff’s edge.
-You will reach Somo, from where you will catch the ferry to Santander.
-The ferry runs every half hour on weekdays and hourly on weekends and costs approximately EUR3 per person.
+From Galizano you head to the coast, where the route is along beautiful cliffs and beaches.
+At Somo you take the ferry to Santander.
+(It runs every half hour on weekdays and hourly on weekends - payable locally, approx EUR4 per person).
 Santander is the capital of Cantabria and a major city on the Camino del Norte.
-Whilst the harbour area is modern, as a result of a disaster explosion in 1893 and a fire in 1941 which destroyed much of the historical heart, the town has a lovely vibe and the beaches are a great place to relax after a day on the Camino.
-Distance: 14km/8.75m
+Whilst the harbour area is modern, as a result of a disaster explosion in 1893 and a fire in 1941 which destroyed much of the historical heart, the town has a lovely vibe and the beaches are a great place to relax after the camino walk.
+Distance: 15km/9.4mi, highest point approx 50m

 Meals: B

-Today starts with a taxi transfer to the Ermita de la Virgen del Monte in Mogro to shorten the stage.
-From here you continue on foot to Santillana which is one of the most picturesque towns along the Camino Norte.
-Take some time this afternoon to explore the well-preserved medieval village and the cloister in the Collegiate Church.
-Distance: 21km/13mi
+Today starts with a taxi transfer to Mogro-Ermita Virgen del Monte to shorten this otherwise long stage.
+From here you walk to Santillana, passing through Miengo, Cudón, Requejada, Viveda and Camplengo.
+Santillana is one of the most picturesque towns along the Camino Norte.
+Take some time this afternoon to explore the well-preserved medieval towers, Renaissance palaces and the Romanesque Santa Juliana Collegiate Church.
+Distance: 21km/13mi, highest point approx 120m

 Meals: B

 Continue to Comillas passing through a landscape of grassy fields with sprawling vistas, broken periodically by church towers.
 The walking is mostly on local roads on undulating terrain through the towns of Oreña, Cóbreces, Trasierra and La Iglesia (Ruiloba).
 Arriving into Comillas signals your return to the coast.
-Here you can visit the Capricho de Gaudi, the Palacio de Sobrellano and the Pontifical Seminary.
-Distance: 22km/13.75mi
+Comillas has some of Cantabria's most important Art Nouveau buildings including Sobrellano Palace Chapel and the Pantheon, the Pontifical University and the wonderful El Capricho by Antoni Gaudi.
+Distance: 23km/14.4mi, highest point approx 150m

 Meals: B

 The walk today takes in a mix of trails and roads with few gradients and through quaint villages.
 There are also several bridges to cross, over marshes and estuaries.
 From the highest points you can enjoy spectacular views of the coast and the Cantabrian mountain range, where the Picos de Europa massif stands out.
-Today's destination is the medieval gem San Vicente de la Barquera, known for its stunning natural beauty, rich cultural heritage, and exquisite culinary delights.
+Today's destination is the medieval gem San Vicente de la Barquera, known for its natural beauty, rich cultural heritage, and culinary delights.
 The Santa Maria de los Angeles church, built between the 13th and 16th centuries, holds the tomb of Inquisitor Antonio del Corro.
-Distance: 12km/7.5mi
+It is an important stop on two Jacobean Routes: the Camino Norte and the Lebaniego Way.
+Distance: 12km/7.5mi, highest point approx 90m

 Meals: B